VascoPires/PopUpFEM/README.md

     <img src="images/Pop_box_logo.png">
 </div>

-# PopUpBoxesFEM : Automated Abaqus/Python model generation for jumping cubes
+# PopUpFEM : Automated Abaqus/Python model generation for jumping cubes

 ### Introduction
 Poping boxes is a project developed using Abaqus/Python scripting, in order to simulate the behavior of origami like folded boxes, with a rubber band attached.
 This is commonly known as Pop Jumping Cubes, and there are a lot of videos on Youtube on how to make them yourself.